xmartlabs/PagerTabStripView/README.md

 ## Usage

-Creating a page view is super straightforward, you just need to place your custom tab views into a `PagerTabStripView` view and apply the `pagerTabItem( _: )` modifier to each one to specify its navigation bar tab item.
+Creating a page view is super straightforward, you just need to place your custom tab views into a `PagerTabStripView` view and apply the `pagerTabItem` modifier to each one to specify its navigation bar tab item.
+The `tag` parameter is the value to identify the tab item.

 ```swift
 import PagerTabStripView